hcostax/hcostax/README.md

 My motto is: The whole intention of empirical economics is to force theory down to Earth. - *George Akerlof*

- - :man_office_worker: I’m currently working with economic scenarios for pension funds
+ - :man_office_worker: I’m currently working as risk analyst and econometrics modelling at a rating agency
  - :scroll: Skills: TidyVerse Coding, DataViz, Econometric Modeling, Analysis Report and Business Insights
  - :alien: I’m currently studying Econometrics and Machine Learning
  - :flying_saucer: I’m currently learning Data Science
- - :zap: [@ultim8.r](www.instagram.com/hcostax/) on instagram: tips for beginners and support for economics
+ - :zap: [@hcostax](www.instagram.com/hcostax/) on instagram: tips for beginners and support for economics
  - :bulb:	In my free time I usually play games, watch series and read mangá

  ----